 While we feel trail runners provide the best advantage and comfort for us, everybody’s feet are different.
 Below are our recommendations for the best lightweight trail runners, but later we'll give some good options for hiking shoes and boots.

 WEIGHT: 1 lb.
 4 oz (pair)

-We've been backpacking with Saucony Peregrines (men’s and women’s) for years and they’ve remained at the top of the list for trail runners.
+We've been backpacking with Saucony Peregrines (men’s and women’s) for years and they’ve remained at the top of our list for trail runners.
 We love their excellent traction, comfortable padding, roomy toe box, and soft sole.
 They dry quickly and are comfortable right out of the box.
-The 2018 Peregrine redesign features beefed up lugs on the bottom of the shoe for increased traction, which we thought was already really great.
-The Saucony Peregrine is a well-rounded lightweight trail runner that should keep your feet happy on the trail.
+The Peregrines are a well-rounded lightweight trail runner that will keep your feet happy on the trail all day long.